iandrosov/sfdx-lex-knowledge-edit/README.md

 ## Dev, Build and Test
 We are using [Salesforce DX](https://developer.salesforce.com/platform/dx) to develop test and build this project.
-(DX CLI ned to be installed and connected to a DevHUB ORG) To prep the environment create a new scratch org and push code to get started follow tehse steps.
+(DX CLI ned to be installed and connected to a DevHUB ORG) To prep the environment create a new scratch org and push code to get started follow these steps.

 * Clone git repository
 * Chenge directory to this new project local directory